State of Sociotype 2025

 Problems with socionics subtypes:

--not accounting for ambiversion (the most common position in many traits for most people, inherently anti-scientific);
+-does not account for ambiversion (the most common position on many traits for most people);

 If a pole in a person is not prominent and lies near the center of a normal distribution (its value is less than 1/16 of the scale), it need not be included in the notation, as mentioning it serves no purpose.